LivingLegacyMedia/vowbound/chapter_18.md

 Cassian spun.

 Draven Kane stood at the corridor entrance, backlit by lamplight.
 Cassian recognized him instantly from the aqueduct—the same handsome severity, the same impeccable bearing, the same air of absolute control.
-Around his neck hung the golden locket, and from it Cassian could sense the familiar presence of the Coin of Oxen, pulsing with restrained power.
+Around his neck hung a golden locket—the Coin of Oxen inside, its black face covered to redirect the cost onto his network.
+At his belt, a second smaller locket held the Coin of Waters.

 "Hello again, Cassian," Draven said, his voice cultured and warm.
 "I knew you'd come.
 We have so much more to discuss than our last conversation allowed."